-- 1. If an employee is (a) permanently taken out of shift work or (b) permanently placed in a schedule that corresponds to a lower allowance, a phase-out scheme applies.
-In the event of placement in a schedule that corresponds to a lower allowance, the phase-out scheme is applied to the difference between the old and the new shift work allowance. - 2.
-If the employee stops working shifts permanently, the following phase-out scheme applies.
-The employee receives a non-revolving payment during a period that is calculated by the number of full years that he has worked in shifts, in accordance with the following schedule.
+- 1. If an employee whether or not as a result of voluntary application (a) permanently leaves shift work or (b) is permanently placed in a schedule that corresponds to a lower allowance, a phase-out scheme applies (both situations are hereinafter referred to as 'transfers'). - 2.
+The phase-out scheme is applied to the difference between the percentage of shift work allowance (fixed plus any existing phasing out percentage) at the time of transfer and the new percentage of shift work allowance (which is zero in the event of permanent leaving the shift work). - 3.
+The phase-out scheme consists of a phase-out payment calculated over the difference between the two percentages, during a period that is calculated by the number of full years that employee has worked in shifts, in accordance with the following schedule.

-Number of years of shift work Payment 1-4 years 5-9 years 10-14 years 15 years or more Phase-out in 0-4 months 0-8 months 0-12 months 0-18 months 80% number of months after 5-8 months 9-16 months 13-24 months 19-36 months 60% the end of shift work 9-12 months 17-24 months 25-36 months 37-54 months 40% 13-16 months 25-32 months 37-48 months 55-72 months 20% Total number of months of phase-out 16 months 32 months 48 months 72 months
+Number of years of shift work Payment 1-4 years 5-9 years 10-14 years 15 years or more Phase-out in 0-4 months 0-8 months 0-12 months 0-18 months 80% number of months after 5-8 months 9-16 months 13-24 months 19-36 months 60% the end of shift work 9-12 months 17-24 months 25-36 months 37-54 months 40% Shire Work 13-16 months 25-32 months 37-48 months 55-72 months 20% Total number of months of phase-out 16 months 32 months 48 months 72 months

-- 3. After having worked in shifts with the employer for ten full years, the employee accrues a guarantee percentage.
+- 4. After having worked in shifts with the employer for ten full years, the employee accrues a guarantee percentage.
 The guarantee percentage is 4% for every full year that the employee has worked shifts in excess of these ten years.
-The phase-out percentage will not fall below the guarantee percentage accrued by the employee. - 4.
-Salary increases are not deducted from payments under the phase-out scheme. - 5.
-If the employee stops working shifts on medical grounds and is paid incapacity benefits by way of compensation for the discontinuation of the shift work allowance, the phase-out scheme does not apply (or no longer applies). - 6.
+The phase-out percentage will not fall below the guarantee percentage accrued by the employee. - 5.
+Salary increases are not deducted from payments under the phase-out scheme. - 6.
+If the employee stops working shifts on medical grounds and is paid incapacity benefits by way of compensation for the discontinuation of the shift work allowance, the phase-out scheme does not apply (or no longer applies). - 7.
 If the employee was employed by the employer on 30 October 2015, an individual guarantee percentage will be determined for him on the basis of the 2013-2015 NWb CLA, with a reference date of 1 November 2015.
 If subsequently, as a result of a reorganisation, the employee's allowance is reduced or discontinued and the individual guarantee percentage is higher than the percentage under the new scheme, the individually determined percentage that is higher applies to the employee.

-Sample calculation shift work allowance phase-out
+Sample calculations shift work allowance phase-out